TriDecent/NSQ-Demonstration/README.md

 ## Introduction

 This project demonstrates the use of [NSQ](https://nsq.io/), a real-time distributed messaging platform, implemented in C#.
-It includes a Publisher, a Consumer, a Common library, and a Docker-based setup for the NSQ system, along with Prometheus and Grafana for monitoring.
+It includes a Publisher, a Consumer, a NSQ library, and a Docker-based setup for the NSQ system, along with Prometheus and Grafana for monitoring.

 ## Directory Structure